Mértola: Romans

-Mértola was inhabited at least since the Iron Age at least by Conni and Cynetes settlements, was influenced by the Phoenicians and finally named Myrtilis Iulia by the Romans.
+Mértola was inhabited at least since the Iron Age at least by Conni and Cynetes settlements.
+The original pre-Roman or Lusitanian name was Myrtilis or Mirtilus (referring to Iberian mint) a Hellenized adaptation subsequently renamed to Myrtilis Iulia by the Romans.

 The strategic location of Mértola, on a hill by the northernmost navigable part of the Guadiana river, was crucial in its early development.
 Agricultural products grown in the villae nearby and valuable minerals (silver, gold and tin) obtained from the lower Alentejo region were sent from the fluvial port of Mértola via the Guadiana to Southern Hispania and the Mediterranean.

-Between 1st and 2nd century, Myrtilis, was part of the larger Pacensis region (under the capital Beja/Pax Julia), acquired a great importance, as a dynamic commercial centre, permitting it to mint its own coin.
+Between 1st and 2nd century, Myrtilis, part of the larger Pacensis region (under the capital Beja/Pax Julia), acquired great importance as a dynamic commercial centre, permitting it to mint its own coin.
 The town was raised to the status of a Municipium in times of Emperor Augustus and was connected to important Roman cities (Beja, Évora) through a road system.

 Germanic tribes

 During the Migration Period, Mértola was invaded by Germanic tribes of the Sueves and the Visigoths.
-In this period (5th-8th centuries) commerce was reduced but still active, as evidenced by Greek tombstones from the 6th-7th centuries found in Mértola which suggest the presence of Byzantine merchants in the town.
+In this period (5th-8th centuries) commerce was reduced but still active, as evidenced by Greek tombstones from the 6th-7th centuries found in Mértola which suggest trading, and the presence of Byzantine merchants in the town.

 Moors

 Around the year 711, Hispania was invaded by the Moors from the Maghreb, inaugurating a period of great influence of Islamic culture in the Alentejo region that would last over 400 years.
 Mértola and its port played an important economic role in the commerce of agricultural and mineral goods between the Alentejo and other parts of Al-Andalus and Northern Africa.

 Mértola had a wall dating from Roman times, but the Muslims built new fortifications and, eventually, a castle to protect it from rival Muslim and Christian states.
 After the fall of the Caliphate of Córdoba, in 1031, Mértola became an independent taifa state, until it was conquered by the taifa of Seville in 1044-1045.
 Between 1144 and 1150 the town was again seat of an independent state led by Ibn Qasi, a mystic and skilled military leader who unified Southern Portugal and fought the power of the Almoravides.
 The independence of the region, however, was soon ended by an invading Almohad army.
-The most important remnant from the Islamic period in Portugal is Mértola's ancient mosque, built in the second half of the 12th century and later turned into a church, but keeping original architectural characteristics.
+The ancient mosque of Mértola is a unique architectural structure of the Islamic period in Portugal, dating back to the 12th century.
+It is the only building in the country which despite being restructured and changed into a church, was allowed to keep some of the original architectural features.